+How many world-cup, football related emails have you received in the past few weeks?
+The temptation for consumer brands to assume every single customer or potential customer is utterly consumed with planet football is perhaps a sweeping generalisation at best and a branding own goal at worst!
 A recent study showed consumers are fed up with irrelevant brand communications.
-Almost two-thirds (65%) of consumers say companies, retailers or brands send them too many communications that are simply not pertinent.
-But we think the tide is definitely turning – for the better – and GDPR is providing an urgent deadline for this.
+Almost two-thirds (65%) of consumers say companies, retailers or brands send them too many irrelevant communications.
+But we think the tide is definitely turning – for the better – and the arrival of GDPR regulation has provided the death nail to unsolicited marketing communications.

 By giving people control of the information they receive – or choose not to – brands will have to work harder than ever to ensure people are happy to receive their marketing efforts.
-Flabby, irrelevant communications won’t cut it anymore; if you want to persuade people to give you consent to communicate with them on an ongoing basis, you need to offer distinctive content that they value.
+Flabby, irrelevant communications such as advertising free goal nets when you buy three tubes of Pringles, won’t cut it anymore; if you want to persuade people to give you consent to communicate with them on an ongoing basis, you need to offer distinctive content that they value.

 Compelling content builds intrinsic value for your brand in their mind.
 Developing great content may not be that easy, but consistently providing regular, relevant and creative content is an effectively way to retain your current contacts as well as attract more of them.